Karim Khalaf

-Karim Hanna Sama'an Khalaf (كريم حنا خلف, 1937–March 30, 1985) was a Palestinian attorney and politician who served as the Mayor of Ramallah from 1972 to 1982.
+Karim Hanna Khalaf (كريم حنا خلف, 1937–March 30, 1985) was a Palestinian attorney and politician who served as the mayor of Ramallah from 1972 to 1982.

 Early life and career

 Khalaf was born into a wealthy Palestinian Christian family from Ramallah.
 His father, Hanna Khalaf, was a businessman who immigrated to the United States in 1921 and worked there for several years before ultimately returning to Ramallah.

 Khalaf attended Cairo University in Egypt, where he received a degree from the School of Law.
 In 1972, he was elected Mayor of Ramallah, having previously served as the city's District Attorney.
-Khalaf adopted largely moderate stances concerning Israel; he supported a policy of non-cooperation with the military occupation of the West Bank, but was among the first Palestinian public officials to advocate a two-state peace solution.
+Khalaf adopted largely moderate stances concerning Israel; he supported a policy of non-cooperation with the military occupation of the West Bank, but was among the first Palestinian public officials to advocate a two-state solution.
 In his early years as mayor, Khalaf was reluctant to deal with Yasser Arafat and the Palestine Liberation Organization.
 However, when he faced re-election in 1976, a split had begun to form between "pro-PLO" and "anti-PLO" politicians in the Palestinian municipalities.
-At this time, Khalaf began coordinating contacts with the PLO and promoting the group as the Palestinians' best vehicle for peace negotiations.
+At this time, Khalaf began coordinating contacts with the PLO and promoting the group.
 This change in attitude allowed Khalaf to win a second term; in a year when many officials in the West Bank were voted out of office for not adequately backing Arafat and his aims.
 He won a third term in 1980.
+Khalaf was one of the most significant Palestinian mayors along with Hilmi Hanoun, mayor of Tulkarm, and Fahd Qawasmeh, mayor of Hebron.

 Khalaf married Teresa Campisi, who was born in Cairo to Italian parents, in 1965.
 They had two daughters together.